enix223/enix223.github.io/_posts/2015-11-04-import-users-and-workers-into-ax.md

 ### 2. Prepare the user list

-a)	Prepare the user list according to the import template as below.
+1. Prepare the user list according to the import template as below.
 Please note, NEVER CHANGE THE TEMPLATE HEADER NAME, as the header is used as the AX table field name.
-b)	Save the above data to CSV format, with comma as delimiter.
+2. Save the above data to CSV format, with comma as delimiter.
-c)	Run Job: BIT_EY_ImportCSVToTable to import the CSV into BIT_EY_UserList table
+3. Run Job: BIT_EY_ImportCSVToTable to import the CSV into BIT_EY_UserList table
 ![ax-2-3.PNG]({{site.baseurl}}/media/ax-2-3.PNG)

-d)	Please use the default setting, except the CSV path, and then click <OK>
+4. Please use the default setting, except the CSV path, and then click `OK`
 ![ax-2-4.PNG]({{site.baseurl}}/media/ax-2-4.PNG)

-   Parameters
+5. Parameters
-   Table to be import: <Choose the table name which you want to import the csv to>
+Table to be import: `Choose the table name which you want to import the csv to`
-   Delimiter: <The delimiter which you used in the CSV file>
+Delimiter: `The delimiter which you used in the CSV file`
-   Clear the table: <If checked, then the table will be cleared before importing the data into it>
+Clear the table: `If checked, then the table will be cleared before importing the data into it`

-e)	If no error, you can find a similar infolog as below:
+5. If no error, you can find a similar infolog as below:
 ![ax-2-5.PNG]({{site.baseurl}}/media/ax-2-5.PNG)

-f)	Double check your data with browsing the target table(BIT_EY_UserList)
+6. Double check your data with browsing the target table(BIT_EY_UserList)
 ![ax-2-6.PNG]({{site.baseurl}}/media/ax-2-6.PNG)
 ![ax-2-7.PNG]({{site.baseurl}}/media/ax-2-7.PNG)

 ### 3. Start to Import

-a)	Switch to the target company.
+1. Switch to the target company.
 THIS IS IMPORTANT, PLEASE MAKE SURE YOU RUN THE PROGRAM UNDER THE CORRECT COMPANY.
-b)	Run Job BIT_EY_ImportHCMWorker
+2. Run Job BIT_EY_ImportHCMWorker
 ![ax-2-8.PNG]({{site.baseurl}}/media/ax-2-8.PNG)

-c)	Choose the log level, and then click <OK>
+3. Choose the log level, and then click `OK`
 ![ax-2-9.PNG]({{site.baseurl}}/media/ax-2-9.PNG)

 Log level:
-1. Debug: Verbose mode, and debug message will be display in the infolog
+*	Debug: Verbose mode, and debug message will be display in the infolog
-2. Info: Just information, warning, error will be shown in the infolog
+*	Info: Just information, warning, error will be shown in the infolog
-3. Warning: Only warning, error message will be shown in the infolog
+*	Warning: Only warning, error message will be shown in the infolog
-4. Error: Only error message will be shown in the infolog
+*	Error: Only error message will be shown in the infolog

-d)	Check the infolog and find out whether any warning and error message occurred.
+4. Check the infolog and find out whether any warning and error message occurred.